Nutrient pollution, nutrient neutrality and the planning process

 Step 6

-When you have received your final nutrient credit certificate, send a copy to our planning development management team (the team we responsibility for the sale of nutrient mitigation credits operates independently and separately from the officers who will be managing your planning application).
+When you have received your final nutrient credit certificate, send a copy to our planning development management team (the team will be responsible for the sale of nutrient mitigation credits operates independently and separately from the officers who will be managing your planning application).
 Our development management team will confirm if you have met the terms of the nutrient mitigation conditions or planning obligations that were applied to the planning permission.

 When this has been confirmed, the housing on your development can be occupied.